We went to visit my daughter (sleep over)! We had some ground turkey that we had just bought, so, we figured we would bring it with us.

 This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Before using this site, read our terms and conditions/disclaimer page, Click Here

-Below the Subscribe button, you will find a collection of post with a wide variety of topics.
+Below the Subscribe button, you will find a collection of posts with a wide variety of topics.
 Just click on any title of any story that you feel you might enjoy reading.

 If you haven’t already done so, Subscribe to Joy With Jan, so you can get new content delivered directly to your inbox.